tapjs/tapjs/api/index.md

 * `autoend`: Automatically `end()` the test on the next turn of the event loop after its internal queue is drained.
 * `diagnostic` Set to boolean `true` to show a yaml diagnostic block even if the test passes.
-(Failing tests always show yaml diagnostics.)
+Set to `false` to never show a yaml diagnostic block.
+(Failing tests show yaml diagnostics by default.)

 ### t.tearDown(function)